ajinkyavbhandare/Next-Word-Prediction-with-Decoder-Only-Transformer/README.md

     ![streamlit interface](https://github.com/ajinkyavbhandare/Single-Block-Autoregressive-Text-Gen/blob/main/images/app.png)

-## Model training on the custom dataset or existing dataset
+## Training the model on a custom dataset or an existing dataset.

 1. Download the model:
     Run the following command in the terminal within the project directory: